Command Line Interface

 YepCode CLI

-Using YepCode CLI you can use a version control system like git
+By using YepCode CLI, you can employ version control systems like git

-to manage your code and syncronize your repository with YepCode cloud.
+to manage your code and synchronize your repository with YepCode Cloud.
+In essence, the CLI allows you to run commands such as clone

 Installation